 1. Doing My Advanced Math Work is a Way of Studying for the SAT

 The SAT is not advanced math.
 On the contrary, nearly every technique necessary to succeed on the SAT is taught in middle school.
-The difficult thing about the SAT is the fact that it favors lateral thinking (though it usually only asks students to to think laterally in very specific ways) and it is timed!
+The difficult thing about the SAT is the fact that it favors lateral thinking (though it usually only asks students to think laterally in very specific ways) and it is timed!

 The best way to study for the SAT math is to do timed SAT math problems.
 The SAT makers are not that creative.
 They recycle kinds of problems all the time, so exposure to the types of problems used on the SAT is necessary for success.
-There is no calculus or advanced statistics on the SAT, so studying these things will not help students succeed as effectively as studying what is actually on the SAT.
+There is no calculus on the SAT, so studying these things will not help students succeed as effectively as studying what is actually on the SAT.

 2. I Can Figure Out the Writing Section by Learning Which Choices Sound the Best